Elatronion/televoid/docs/scene.md

-snippet | string | A snippet of wren code that will be executed upon interaction. script | string | Path to wren script that will be executed upon interaction. e.g. `res/scripts/test.wren` auto_exec | bool | Should the script/snippet be executed once the scene loads.
+snippet | string | A snippet of wren code that will be executed upon interaction. script | string | Path to wren script that will be executed upon interaction. e.g. `res/scripts/test.wren` auto_exec | bool | Should the script/snippet be executed once the scene loads. wireless | bool | If true, the snippet/script will be executed as soon as the player clicks the hotspot.
+Otherwise, the player's character will move to the hotspot's interaction position and perform the interaction animation.

 Hotspots are axis-aligned bounding boxes, rectangles that have no rotation.
 There are three custom properties that you may add.
 At minimum, you need a snippet or script.